1 Talk to your trader

 You may need to get an independent report on the work.
 Try to reach an agreement with the builder as to who should provide this report.

 Wherever possible, this should be someone you both agree has the expertise to assess the issues and advise on what steps are necessary to put them right.

 If a new trader has completed the work, write to the original trader claiming back the money you've had to spend and detailing exactly what work was done.

 7 Go to the small claims court

 If they don't pay up, you'll have to start court proceedings to claim the money back.

-If the amount involved is less than the limit of £10,000 in England and Wales and £3,000 in Scotland and Northern Ireland, you'll be able to use the small claims court.
+If the amount involved is less than the limit of £10,000 in England and Wales, £5,000 in Scotland and £3,000 in Northern Ireland, you'll be able to use the small claims court.

 The small claims court is a quick and simple way of using the courts to settle disputes - you don’t need a solicitor, and the hearing itself is fairly informal.
 But it should only be used as a last resort.

 If you do decide to go to small claims court, you’ll be asked if you want to use the Small Claims Mediation Service first.